kivy/kivy/doc/sources/guide/widgets.rst

     if __name__ == '__main__':
         MainApp().run()

-The result should look something like this
+The result should look something like this:

 .. image:: images/global_background.png